 (f) is not a body of which an ineligible person is an officer; and

+(fa) has paid any building service debt of a kind referred to in section 53(4) that the applicant has incurred; and

 (g) has complied with any other requirements prescribed by the regulations for registration as a building service contractor in that class.

 (2) The Board must not register, or renew the registration of, an applicant if the requirements of subsection (1) are not met.

+[Section 18 amended: No. 4 of 2021 s.
+127.]

 19. Notice of decision

 (1) The Board must, as soon as is practicable after making a decision under section 17 or 18, give to the person to whom the decision relates written notice of the decision and, if the Board refuses to grant or renew the registration of a person, the person’s right of review under section 64.